 Table Contents

-Osan Air Base court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys providing representation to service members stationed in Osan Air Base who face felony-level allegations under the UCMJ.
-The firm focuses exclusively on defending court-martial charges, offering concentrated trial-level experience for service members in all branches of the armed forces.
-Their attorneys handle felony-level military offenses and maintain readiness to appear before courts-martial worldwide, reflecting extensive experience navigating complex UCMJ litigation across diverse commands and installations.
+Osan Air Base court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys providing representation to service members stationed at Osan Air Base who face felony-level allegations under the Uniform Code of Military Justice (UCMJ).
+The firm focuses exclusively on defending court-martial charges, offering concentrated trial-level experience for service members across all branches of the armed forces.
+Their attorneys handle complex military criminal cases and maintain readiness to appear before courts-martial worldwide.

 Osan Air Base court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense lawyers who represent service members stationed in Osan Air Base facing court-martial charges, including felony-level military offenses and Article 120 sexual assault allegations, and Gonzalez & Waddington handle court-martial cases worldwide through a practice focused solely on court-martial defense, reachable at 1-800-921-8607.